2011–12 Bolton Wanderers F.C. season: Transfers

 On the commencement of the summer transfer window on 1 July, long-serving midfielder Joey O'Brien, central midfielder Tamir Cohen, and defender Jlloyd Samuel all left the club as their contracts had expired.
 Swedish forward Johan Elmander, who three years previously had been the club's record signing, also left at the end of his contract and quickly signed for Turkish club Galatasary.
 On the same day, the club signed Darren Pratley on a free transfer after he had rejected a new deal at Swansea City.
 Three days later, Ali Al-Habsi, who had spent the previous season on loan at Wigan Athletic, joined them on a permanent basis in a deal believed to be in the region of £4million.
 On 11 July 2011, young striker Danny Ward signed for Huddersfield Town for an undisclosed fee on a three-year deal, with the option of a further year.
 Later that month, Matt Taylor, who had been at the club for three years, joined former Bolton manager Sam Allardyce at his new club West Ham United, again for an undisclosed fee.
 A few days later, Bolton made their second signing of the window, bringing in free agent Nigel Reo-Coker, who had left Aston Villa following the end of the previous season.
 The club then supplemented this signing by bringing in Chris Eagles and Tyrone Mears from Burnley, manager Owen Coyle's previous club, for a combined fee in the region of £3million.
 Bolton also signed Tuncay and Dedryck Boyata on loan from Wolfsburg and Manchester City respectively.
-On the final day of the transfer window, Bolton signed David N'Gog from Liverpool on a three-year contract for an undisclosed fee and Gaël Kakuta from Chelsea until January respectively.
+On the final day of the transfer window, Bolton signed David Ngog from Liverpool on a three-year contract for an undisclosed fee and Gaël Kakuta from Chelsea until January respectively.